Nando’s has over 21 000 pieces of art in our growing collection

-Our art collection turns up the heat in 1000 Nando’s restaurants around the world
+Our art collection turns up the heat in 1200 restaurants around the world

-It give us a PERi-warm glow to know Nando’s has the largest collection of emerging Southern African art in the world
+It gives us a PERi-warm glow to know Nando’s has the largest collection of emerging Southern African art in the world

 We support over 275 artists to consistently let their creativity burn bright